t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## Hypermedia-driven Design Guidance

-Assuming self-describing representation formats (i.e., human-readable with carefully chosen terms or processible by a formatting tool) and a client supporting the URI scheme used, a good rule of thumb for a good hypermedia-driven design is the following:
+Assuming self-describing representation formats (i.e., human-readable with carefully chosen terms or processable by a formatting tool) and a client supporting the URI scheme used, a good rule of thumb for a good hypermedia-driven design is the following:
 A developer should only need an entry point URI to drive the application.
 All further information how to navigate through the application (links) and how to construct more complex requests (forms) are published by the server(s).
 There must be no need for additional, out-of-band information (e.g., API specification).